YuLab-SMU/GeoTcgaData/README.md

                                       datatype = "STAR - Counts")
 ```

-Use `diff_RNA` to do difference analysis.
-We provide the data of human
+Use `differential_RNA` to do difference analysis.
+We provide the data of
-gene length and GC content in `gene_cov`.
+human gene length and GC content in `gene_cov`.

 ``` r
 group <- sample(c("grp1", "grp2"), ncol(dataPrep), replace = TRUE)